CHARLOTTE, N.C. -- Mecklenburg County dedicated nearly $3 million to help local entrepreneurs.

 - The county is contributing $2.75 million to fund the first year of the program

-Its new Small Business Loan Program will offer up to $75,000 with fixed 2% interest rates to small businesses in Mecklenburg County.
+Its new Small Business Loan Program will offer up to $75,000 with prime +2% fixed interest rates to small businesses in Mecklenburg County.

 According to a new survey from Pepperdine University’s School of Business, nearly 60% of small and mid-size businesses say it’s difficult getting financing.